 Tons of Customization and Replay Options – Mission Mode provides specific challenges to complete, while skilled gameplay will unlock Yellow Orbs which can be exchanged for new gear and outfits to help earn a top spot in the online leaderboards

-Dual-Language Voice-Acting Soundtrack – Players may choose whether to enjoy the gameplay experience with original Japanese voices or – for the first time in series history – a full English dub
+Dual-Language Voice-Acting Soundtrack – Players may choose whether to enjoy the gameplay experience with original Japanese voices or – for the first time in series history – a full Japanese dub

 Onechanbara Z2: Chaos will launch on July 21, 2015 for PlayStation 4.
 The digital version will cost $39.99.